ganeti/ganeti/doc/design-reason-trail.rst

 Implementation
 ==============

-The OpCode base class will be modified to include a new field, OP_REASON.
+The OpCode base class will be modified to include a new parameter, "reason".
 This will receive the reason trail as built by all the previous steps.

 When an OpCode is added to a job (in jqueue.py) the job number and the opcode index will be recorded as the reason for the existence of that opcode.

+From the command line tools down to the opcodes, the implementation of this design will be shared by all the components of the system.
+After the opcodes have been enqueued in a job queue and are dispatched for execution, the implementation will have to be OpCode specific because of the current structure of the ganeti backend.

-The implementation of this design will start from the operations that affect the instance status.
-They will be changed so that the "reason" is passed to them.
+The implementation of opcode-specific parts will start from the operations that affect the instance status (as required by the design document about the monitoring daemon, for the instance status data collector).
+Such opcodes will be changed so that the "reason" is passed to them and they will then export the reason trail on a file.

-They will then export the new expected instance status, together with the associated reason for the monitoring daemon.
+The implementation for other opcodes will follow when required.

 .. vim: set textwidth=72 :
 ..
 Local Variables: